 1. when the character of the Work as altered differs materially in kind or nature from that involved or included in the original proposed construction; or

 2. when the product of the quantity in excess of the estimated quantity of a contract item and the unit price exceeds the limits set forth in Table 104.02-1.
-If the increase does not exceed the limits set forth in Table 104.02-1, then the Department will pay for the increased Work at the .
+If the increase does not exceed the limits set forth in Table 104.02-1, then the Department will pay for the increased Work at the bid unit price.